pypa/pip/docs/html/development/architecture/index.rst

 .. note::
-    This section of the documentation is currently being written. pip developers welcome help to complete this documentation.
+    This section of the documentation is currently being written. pip developers welcome your help to complete this documentation.
 If you're interested in helping out, please let us know in the `tracking issue`_.

 .. note::